jason-kool/websafe/README.md

 > 6) To close, run `docker-compose down`

 # UPDATES MADE BETWEEN COMMITS
+## vC1.7 -> vC1.8
+> - Changed `SECURE/index.php` and `INSECURE/index.php` to not show "add to cart" if the logged in user is an admin.
+> - Updated document name for `SECURE_SERVER/index.php` to "Manage Users" instead of "Documnet".
+> - Created a new "toggle admin" function for both insecure and secure external servers.
+> - Updated `SECURE/index.php` and `INSECURE/index.php` to reflect this change.

 ## vC1.6 -> vC1.7
 > - Fixed a bug where logging in on the *secure* site would not set the user's privilege in cookies.
 > - Fixed a bug on the *secure* site where a user cant access the cart page.